VinhAlth/siu-admission-chatbot/README.md

 ---

-## 📂 Knowledge Base Structure
+## Knowledge Base Structure

-The knowledge base is stored as a **tree-structured folder hierarchy** in Markdown format (`.md`).
-The chatbot searches top-down, starting from broad categories down to specific subfolders, until it locates the file that contains the relevant information.
+The knowledge base is pre-structured as a tree-structured folder hierarchy using Markdown files (.md).
+The chatbot performs a top-down search, beginning from broad categories and descending into increasingly specific subfolders until it finds a file containing relevant content to answer the user's query.

-Each `.md` file is editable by non-technical staff, making it ideal for maintaining up-to-date answers without modifying code.
+This predefined structure allows the system to locate information accurately and systematically.
+Below is an example of the folder hierarchy for admissions-related content:

 ### Example: `content/` Directory